yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/server-to-server.md

 ## Prerequisites

-Before you can enable and use server-server encryption, you need to create and configure server certificates for each node of your YugabyteDB cluster.
+Before you can enable and use server-to-server encryption, you need to create and configure server certificates for each node of your YugabyteDB cluster.
 For information, see [Create server certificates](../server-certificates).

 ## Configure YB-Master and YB-TServer nodes

-To enable server-server encryption using TLS, start your YB-Master and YB-TServer nodes using the following configuration options.
+To enable server-to-server encryption using TLS, start your YB-Master and YB-TServer nodes using the following configuration options.

 Configuration option (flag)    | Node                  | Description                  |
 -------------------------------|--------------------------|------------------------------|